-In this course, students will discuss the basic concepts related to dental materials.
-They examine and explain their properties, chemical and physical reactions, and their use in the field of dentistry.
-They will become familiar with the techniques used for handling of dental materials and will discuss the necessary precautions when using them.
+In this course, students will learn basic concepts related to the chemical and physical properties of dental materials.
+Furthermore, they will justify the use of dental materials in the field of odontology.
+Additionally, students will apply techniques for the manipulation of dental materials.
+They will likewise implement safety measures required for the use and handling of dental materials.
 (Co-requisite: DEAS 1311L)

-DEAS 1311L: Dental Materials Sciences Lab.: 2 credits
+DEAS 1311L: Dental Materials Sciences Laboratory: 2 credits

-In this course the students will simulate the handling of dental materials used by the dentist in the dental office.
-They will mix, observe and explain the chemical and physical reactions that produce the materials by applying them on the dummies.
-In addition, they will demonstrate the necessary precautions in handling materials that are used in various processes.
+In this course, students will identify the different materials used in a dental office.
+They will examine the properties of the different materials, as well as the chemical and physical reactions that occur upon mixing them.
+In addition, they will distinguish the adequate management of dental materials before, during, and after procedures.
+Furthermore, they will prepare the mixes of the materials used in a dental office according to adequate procedures and safety measures.
 (Co-requisite: DEAS 1300)